NatalioF22/Beginner-Projects/README.md

  - 3 - Digital Clock - Displays the current date and time, Contains functions such as countdown, stopwatch and alarm
  - 4 - Fibonacci - Displays the Fibonacci sequence
  - 5 - Leap Year - Determines if the year inputted is leap or not
- - 6 - Password Saver - Saves website, the username and the password inputted into a MYSQL database, allows user to get the data, delete and update them
+ - 6 - Password Saver - Saves website, the username and the password inputted into a MYSQL database, allows user to get the data, delete and update them.
+ - 7 - Python Calculator - Works as a simple calculator, implements methods such as getsquareroot, check_if_prime and check_factors
- - 7 - Random Password Generator - Return a random password that contains string, digits and numbers
+ - 8 - Random Password Generator - Return a random password that contains string, digits and numbers
- - 8 - To do List - adds, deletes, crosses, uncrosses data into the tkinter box, it also saves and open files in your machine directory.
+ - 9 - To do List - adds, deletes, crosses, uncrosses data into the tkinter box, it also saves and open files in your machine directory.
- - 9 - Wrestler Data - Retrieves data from a csv(Wrestler.csv) file and displays their information
+ - 10 - Wrestler Data - Retrieves data from a csv(Wrestler.csv) file and displays their information
- - 10 YouTube Video Downloader - Download video clips from YouTube.
+ - 11 YouTube Video Downloader - Download video clips from YouTube.
 To be able to run this program it is required to have Pytube installed.

 - 4 - Guessing Game - First version - Allows user to guess a number and it gives feedback, second version - the computer guesses a number and you provide feedback.
 - 5 - Leap Year - Written in Java, this app year input and it return if it is a leap year or not.